 Early History of the Galopin family

 This web page shows only a small excerpt of our Galopin research.
-Another 60 words (4 lines of text) covering the years 1590, 1650, 1625, 1629, 1640, 1650 and 1619 are included under the topic Early Galopin History in all our PDF Extended History products and printed products wherever possible.
+Another 60 words (4 lines of text) covering the years 1590, 1650, 1625, 1629, 1640, 1650, 1619 and 1660 are included under the topic Early Galopin History in all our PDF Extended History products and printed products wherever possible.

 Galopin Spelling Variations

 Galopin has been spelled many different ways.
 Before English spelling became standardized over the last few hundred years, spelling variations in names were a common occurrence.
 As the English language changed in the Middle Ages, absorbing pieces of Latin and French, as well as other languages, the spelling of people's names also changed considerably, even over a single lifetime.
 Many variations of the name Galopin have been found, including Gollop, Gallop, Gallup, Gollup and others.

 Early Notables of the Galopin family (pre 1700)

 Notables of the family at this time include George Gallop or Gollop (1590-1650), an English politician, Member of Parliament for Southampton (1625-1629) and (1640-1650).
-Son of Thomas Gallop, of Strode, Dorset, he was a wealthy merchant who acquired...
-Another 37 words (3 lines of text) are included under the topic Early Galopin Notables in all our PDF Extended History products and printed products wherever possible.
+Son of Thomas Gallop, of Strode, Dorset, he was a wealthy merchant who acquired Southampton Castle in 1619.
+He built a windmill on the motte of the castle.
+Only...

+Another 53 words (4 lines of text) are included under the topic Early Galopin Notables in all our PDF Extended History products and printed products wherever possible.

 Migration of the Galopin family

 In an attempt to escape the chaos experienced in England, many English families boarded overcrowded and diseased ships sailing for the shores of North America and other British colonies.
 Those families hardy enough, and lucky enough, to make the passage intact were rewarded with land and a social environment less prone to religious and political persecution.
 Many of these families became important contributors to the young colonies in which they settled.
 Early immigration and passenger lists have documented some of the first Galopins to arrive on North American shores: Anne, Christobel, Humphrey and John Gallop who settled in Nantasket in 1630.

-- Smith, Eldson Coles, New Dictionary of American Family Names New York, Harper & Row, 1956.
+- Smith, Eldson Coles, New Dictionary of American Family Names New York: Harper & Row, 1956.
 Print

-- ^ Lowe, Mark Anthony, Patronymica Britannica, A Dictionary of Family Names of the United Kingdom.
+- Lower, Mark Anthony, Patronymica Britannica, A Dictionary of Family Names of the United Kingdom.
 London: John Russel Smith, 1860.
 Print.